 One day there was a jellyfish explosion.
 I’ve never seen jellyfish on this river on any other day, but this day there were thousands of them!

-Here are some tracks in the mud.
+Here are some monitor tracks in the mud.
 They are almost prehistoric looking.

-I’ve never gone out to Bangkok’s mudflats or mangrove groves at night, so I haven’t personally seen the Dog-faced Water Snakes, Mangrove Pit Vipers, and Crab-Eating Frogs that can live in this brackish water.
-But that would be a great project for anyone who has access to such a spot in the dark when the frogs and snakes come out!
+I haven’t out to Bangkok’s mudflats or mangrove groves at night, so I haven’t personally seen the Dog-faced Water Snakes, Mangrove Pit Vipers, and Brackish Frogs that can live in this intersection between freshwater and the sea.
+But that would be a great project for anyone who has access to such a spot in the dark.
 Bangkok’s brackish waters are quite an interesting ecosystem.